 19 Sep – 4 Nov 2018

 What’s it like having a loved one in prison?
-I’m Still Here is an exhibition of artwork entered into the 2018 Koestler Awards for arts in criminal justice, selected by families supporting someone inside.
-Each family has selected artworks that speak to them, and that illustrate their experiences.
-Their exhibition features the diverse range of art, writing and music being created by prisoners, secure patients and detainees, as well as people on community sentences, across the UK.
+Our I’m Still Here exhibition featured artwork entered into the 2018 Koestler Awards for arts in criminal justice.
+Curated by families supporting someone inside, each family selected artworks that illustrate their experiences.
+Their exhibition featured adiverse range of art, writing and music being created by prisoners, secure patients and detainees, as well as people on community sentences, across the UK.

-I’m Still Here is the 11th exhibition produced in partnership with Southbank Centre, and follows last year’s exhibition Inside, curated by Antony Gormley.
+I’m Still Here is the 11th exhibition produced in partnership with Southbank Centre, and followed the 2017 exhibition Inside, curated by Antony Gormley.

-Working alongside Southbank Centre exhibition hosts to welcome visitors and invigilate the exhibition, are ex-prisoners specially recruited, trained and employed by the Koestler Trust.
-As well as gaining valuable work experience and new skills, the hosts will offer first-hand insight on how the arts reflect and transform the lives of those in secure and criminal justice settings.
+Working alongside Southbank Centre exhibition hosts to welcome visitors and invigilate the exhibition, are ex-prisoner Hosts were specially recruited, trained and employed by the Koestler Trust.
+As well as gaining valuable work experience and new skills, the hosts offered first-hand insight on how the arts reflect and transform the lives of those in secure and criminal justice settings.

 Read a selection of poetry from the exhibition > here (PDF)

 Unilink Visitors’ Choice Awards

 The powerful writing, music and fine art exhibited in I’m Still Here moved thousands of people.
 At Christmas we forwarded on 5,096 notes of appreciation, written by visitors while voting on their favourite works, to the artists who made them.

 We also gave additional awards, supported by Unilink, to the pieces that received the most ‘votes’.
 The four artworks immediately below in the gallery have won Platinum, Gold, Silver and Bronze Visitors’ Choice Awards.